Websoft9/role_passenger/README.md

 Ansible Role: Passenger
 =========

-This Role used for install application Server [Passenger](https://www.phusionpassenger.com/)
+This Role used for install application Server [Passenger](https://www.phusionpassenger.com/) which is a fast and robust web server and application server for Ruby, Python and Node.js

 ## Requirements